sqlfluff/sqlfluff/CONTRIBUTING.md

-New versions of SQLFluff will be published to PyPI automatically via [github actions](.github/workflows/publish-release-to-pypi.yaml) whenever a new release is published to github.
+New versions of SQLFluff will be published to PyPI automatically via [github actions](.github/workflows/publish-release-to-pypi.yaml) whenever a new release is published to GitHub.

-A new release can published with a tag in github by navigating to the [releases page](https://github.com/sqlfluff/sqlfluff/releases) and a Draft release should already exist with merged Pull Requests automatically added since the last release.
+A new release can be published with a tag in GitHub by navigating to the [releases page](https://github.com/sqlfluff/sqlfluff/releases) and a Draft release should already exist with merged Pull Requests automatically added since the last release.
 Copy the text from the draft release into a new, version-numbered section of the [CHANGELOG.md](CHANGELOG.md) file and update the